 Research and development costs, which consist of salaries, employee benefits, materials and consulting costs, are expensed as incurred.
-In accordance with SFAS No. 86, "Accounting for the Costs of Computer Software to be Sold, Leased or Otherwise Marketed," we evaluate our software research and development costs for capitalization after the technological feasibility of software and products containing software has been established.
+We evaluate our software research and development costs for capitalization after the technological feasibility of software and products containing software has been established.
+No costs were capitalized during the years ended December 31, 2009, 2008 or 2007.